metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 - `linode_sd_configs` (Attributes List) LinodeSDConfigs defines a list of Linode service discovery configurations. (see [below for nested schema](#nestedatt--spec--linode_sd_configs))
 - `metric_relabelings` (Attributes List) MetricRelabelConfigs to apply to samples before ingestion. (see [below for nested schema](#nestedatt--spec--metric_relabelings))
 - `metrics_path` (String) MetricsPath HTTP path to scrape for metrics.
 If empty, Prometheus uses the default value (e.g. /metrics).
 - `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
-IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.
+IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
 - `nomad_sd_configs` (Attributes List) NomadSDConfigs defines a list of Nomad service discovery configurations. (see [below for nested schema](#nestedatt--spec--nomad_sd_configs))
 - `oauth2` (Attributes) OAuth2 configuration to use on every scrape request. (see [below for nested schema](#nestedatt--spec--oauth2))
 - `openstack_sd_configs` (Attributes List) OpenStackSDConfigs defines a list of OpenStack service discovery configurations. (see [below for nested schema](#nestedatt--spec--openstack_sd_configs))
 - `ovhcloud_sd_configs` (Attributes List) OVHCloudSDConfigs defines a list of OVHcloud service discovery configurations. (see [below for nested schema](#nestedatt--spec--ovhcloud_sd_configs))
 - `params` (Map of List of String) Optional HTTP URL parameters
-- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send toproxies during CONNECT requests.It requires Prometheus >= v2.43.0.
+- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send toproxies during CONNECT requests.It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
-- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).If unset, Prometheus uses its default value.It requires Prometheus >= v2.43.0.
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
 - `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.
 - `puppet_dbsd_configs` (Attributes List) PuppetDBSDConfigs defines a list of PuppetDB service discovery configurations. (see [below for nested schema](#nestedatt--spec--puppet_dbsd_configs))
 - `relabelings` (Attributes List) RelabelConfigs defines how to rewrite the target's labels before scraping.Prometheus Operator automatically adds relabelings for a few standard Kubernetes fields.The original scrape job's name is available via the '__tmp_prometheus_job_name' label.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--relabelings))